Igor Gorin: Success in the United States

-Notable future performances included portrayals of Rigoletto on the television program NBC Opera Theatre in 1958 and Giorgio Germont with NBC again in 1960.
+Notable performances included portrayals of Rigoletto on the television program NBC Opera Theatre in 1958 and Giorgio Germont with NBC again in 1960.
 He appeared with Boris Christoff in 1962 at the Lyric Opera of Chicago in Alexander Borodin's Prince Igor, directed by Vladimir Rosing.
 Rosing also directed Gorin in The Student Prince at the Hollywood Bowl that same year.
 In 1963 Gorin sang with the New York City Opera, as Rigoletto, and Giorgio Germont in La traviata (opposite Beverly Sills).
 He made one guest appearance at the Metropolitan Opera in La Traviata in 1964.

 Retirement and later life

 For reasons of declining health, Igor Gorin retired from the concert stage and in 1966, he became a professor of music at the University of Arizona in Tucson.
 He died as a result of cancer at the age of 77 on March 24, 1982, in Tucson.